electron/website/docs/latest/development/debugging-on-macos.md

 ---
 title: "Debugging on macOS"
-description: "If you experience crashes or issues in Electron that you believe are not caused by your JavaScript application, but instead by Electron itself, debugging can be a little bit tricky, especially for developers not used to native/C++ debugging.
-However, using lldb, and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.
+description: "If you experience crashes or issues in Electron that you believe are not caused by your JavaScript application, but instead by Electron itself, debugging can be a little bit tricky especially for developers not used to native/C++ debugging.
+However, using lldb and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.
 You can also use XCode for debugging if you prefer a graphical interface."
-slug: debugging-instructions-macos
+slug: debugging-on-macos
 hide_title: false
 ---